 DHS Equity Action Plan

-Over the last several months, the Equity Task Force has worked together to develop a comprehensive DHS Equity Action Plan to identify seven key programs with the greatest potential for advancing equity in DHS operations and activities.
+In 2022, DHS developed a comprehensive Equity Action Plan to identify seven key programs with the greatest potential for advancing equity in DHS operations and activities.
 The programs were selected based on input from the DHS Equity Task Force in consultation with the Office of Management and Budget, as well as public feedback and input from stakeholder organizations representing underserved communities.

 The key program areas include: